plank/laravel-mediable/README.md

 ## Uploading Files

-The easiest way to upload media to your server is with the `MediaUploader` class, which handles validating the file, moving it to its destination and creating a `Media` instance to reference it.
+The easiest way to upload media to your server is with the `MediaUploader` class, which handles validating the file, moving it to its destination and creating a `Media` record to reference it.
 You can get an instance of the MediaUploader using the Facade and configure it with a fluent interface.

 ```php
 $media = MediaUploader::fromSource($request->file('thumbnail'))